js-thrasher/TwitterPartyPredictor/README.md

 1st is from Trump, 2nd and 3rd are from Biden.
 So the first two were predicted correctly but the third was not, and in general I did find that the model overpredicted for Republican.
 This could possibly be due to overfitting or bias in the dataset

 # Discussion
 Ultimately, this could have also been better with more feature engineering.
 Things like Flesch-Kincaid reading level, % of punctuation, and geolocation/time of tweet could be valuable features.
 I also ran into some trouble trying to generate n-grams with such a large dataset.

+Other TODOs include deploying to a browser and setting up an automated pipeline.